jaredly/geometricart/Roadmap.md

 default values?
 Yeah sure.

+Soooo all scripts have a lerp parameter that's like "how should we modulate t", right?

 Ok, so: you write out the function, you add variables.
 Those variables get parsed out, and you can then configure them.